Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 Before you begin to build these dictionaries you will need to have the following:

-1. Your style guide already created: We will talk about [style guides](#style) in the next chapter, but this document will provide standards for how you should name variables and code response values.
+1. Your style guide already created: We will talk more about [style guides](#style) in the next chapter, but this document will provide standards for how you should name variables and code response values.
 2. Documentation for your measures: If you are collecting data using existing measures, you will want to collect any documentation on those measures such as technical documents or copies of instruments.
 You will want your documentation to provide information such as:

   - What items make up the measures/scales?
 What is the exact wording of items?